ci4rail/esp_ota_update_server/README.md

 This component provides a tcp server which awaits a message on port 1234 with a URL from which the ESP32S2 shall download a new firmware binary and write it to one of its ota partitions.

+## EEPROM Read

+In the configuration, the EEPROM Read feature can be enabled and disabled.
+If the feature is enabled, the tcp server sends the content of a external EEPROM to the connected client directly after the connection was accepted and before the client shall send the URL.
+The EEPROM is connected via I2C with the ESP32(S2).
+The I2C connection can be configured in the configuration menu.

 ## Usage

 An application which integrates the ota update server have to fulfill the following requirements: